General Terms and Conditions

 Limitation of Liability:

-In no event will Pod Point accept any liability for any loss, costs or damage consequential to the use and/or misuse of our hardware products except where this is caused by our negligence.
+In no event will Pod Point accept any liability for any loss, costs or consequential damage due to the use and/or misuse of our hardware or software products except where this is caused by our negligence.

 Home Charge Grant for Electric Car Charging:

 The Office for Low Emission Vehicles (OLEV) provides a grant for EV drivers to have a Pod Point installed at their home.
 Pod Point will process and manage the application in order to claim the grant for you.

 The grant is subject to a number of terms and conditions, a summary of which is provided here

 - Residents must provide evidence of being the registered keeper or lessee, or be named as the primary user of an eligible EV or plug-in vehicle in order to be able to claim the grant.